-The AER requires an amendment to clause 34.5 so that it refers to both the NGL and the NGR, as set out at amendment 13.37.
+For completeness the AER requires an amendment to clause 34.5 so that it refers to both the NGL and the NGR, as set out at amendment 13.38.

 The AER considers that the confidentiality provisions should survive the termination and expiration of an access agreement.
 In this manner confidential information is protected after an access agreement expires or is terminated.
-Envestra is required to amend clause 34, as set out at amendment 13.38.
+Envestra is required to amend clause 34, as set out at amendment 13.39.